vsbpan/spat_1f_noise/cleaned_data/README_for_Dryad_July_30_2024.md

 ## Description <a name="Description"></a>

 * `spat_1f_noise.zip`: Contains the raw data, intermediary data products (Mask-R-CNN predictions, movement tracks, etc), code for data processing, code for analysis, and a custom R package *spat1f*.
 See the `README.md` file in the zip folder for a description of the files in the folder.
 Dependent packages and their versions are reported in section 6 of the file `spat_1f_noise/statistical_analyses/spat1f_MS1_final_analysis.html`.
 You can also run `spat_1f_noise/Package_installation.R` to install package dependencies automatically.
+The code and data for the two supplemental experiments (conditioning experiment, Appendix 14 & constant toxin experiment, Appendix 13) are also included in this zipped folder.
 * `herbivar_0.2.1.tar.gz` A custom R package which the R package *spat1f* is dependent on.
 You can run `install.packages("herbivar_0.2.1.tar.gz", repos = NULL, type = "source")` to install this version of the package.
 * `ref_data_for_Dryad_July_11_2024.csv` is a spreadsheet of cleaned data used in the statistical analyses.